jhlau/acceptability_prediction/README.md

 General Workflow
 ================
-* Prepare training data and test data in the specified format (below)
+* Prepare train data and test data (format specified below)
-* Run clean_dataset.sh to replace unseen/low frequency tokens in both train and test data
+* Use clean_dataset.sh to replace unseen/low frequency tokens in both train and test data
-* Run run_ngram.sh to train/test N-gram models
+* Use run_ngram.sh to train/test N-gram models
-* Run run_bayesian_models.sh to train/test Bayesian models
+* Use run_bayesian_models.sh to train/test Bayesian models
-* Run run_rnnlm.sh to train/test RNNLM
+* Use run_rnnlm.sh to train/test RNNLM
-* For Bayesian Chunker, since it takes word classes as input, use gen_bchunker_train.sh to generate train input.
-Note that you'll need provide a previously trained model to do this; the two-tier BHMM is a good model to use.
+* For Bayesian Chunker, as it takes word classes as input, use gen_bchunker_train.sh to generate train data.
+Note that you'll need to provide a previously trained model to do this; the two-tier BHMM is a good model to use.

 Format